About PYroMat

 At the close of 2017, I abandoned table look-ups altogether, and version 2.0.1 marked a total transition to the Shomate Equation for ideal gas data.
 Even though this let me dramatically expand the number of substances PYroMat offered, I quickly regretted the transition.
 The folks at NIST do a great job, but the temperature ranges on these fits are narrower, and I even identified the occasional discontinuity in the specific heat functions.
 The ig class still implements a number of species using the Shomate Equation, but I introduced the ig2 class, which brought back the NASA polynomials.

 In 2018, the first multi-phase substances found their debut in PYroMat, and I began experimenting with different back-end codes.
 The first liquid-vapor substance model was the IF-97 industrial steam formulation implemented in the if97 class.
 The IF-97 formulation is especially useful for engineers, because it provides direct functions for calculating properties both "forward" and "backwards," but is built on a piece-wise formulation that makes its implementation tricky and highly substance dependent.
 By version 2.0.7, the Span and Wagner model was implemented in the mp1 class, which replaced if97, and allowed the inclusion of many more substances.
-Today, the inclusion of more multi-phase models is the highest priority of work on the back-end.
+Today, the inclusion of more multi-phase models is a high priority.

 Units: Version 2.0.1 also saw the addition of a user-configurable system of units.
 Because unit conversion is dangerously more complicated than one might expect at first glance, the PYroMat unit conversion system is carefully documented in the PYroMat User and Developer Handbook.